Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 *Accounting > Select fiscal year > Settings > Tab DEBTORS/CREDITORS > Tab Customer/supplier list > Select customer > Sub-tab Statistics*

-> [Info] This sub-tab is only displayed when selecting a customer in the *Customer/supplier* list and there is at least one further delivery address other than the standard one in the *Further addresses* tab.
+> [Info] This sub-tab is only displayed when selecting a customer in the *Customer/supplier* list and more than one delivery address has been entered in the *Further addresses* tab.

 ![Statistics](/Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/Statistics.png "[Statistics]")